2018 Rafael Nadal tennis season

 The 2018 Rafael Nadal tennis season officially began on 15 January 2018, with the start of the Australian Open, and ended on 8 September 2018, with a loss at the semifinals of the US Open and subsequent injury.

 The season was largely shortened by the hip, knee, abdominal and ankle injuries Nadal suffered during the year.
 He played only nine tournaments, his lowest since 2002 (which was his first year on the ATP tour).
-However, the season still saw Nadal win five titles including a record extending 11th title at the French Open, and have his highest winning percentage of a single season at 91.83%.
+However, the season still saw Nadal win five titles (5–0 in finals) including a record extending 11th title at the French Open, and have his highest winning percentage of a single season at 91.83%.
+By the time he ended his season after 49 matches, he also led the ATP Tour in return statistics, second-serve points won, titles won, and match-winning percentage.